coleifer/peewee/docs/peewee/cookbook.rst

 Another useful note is that you can retrieve instances related by :py:class:`ForeignKeyField` by iterating.
 To get all the related instances for an object, you can query the related name.
-Looking at the example models, we have Blogs and Entries.
-Entry has a foreign key to Blog, meaning that any given blog may have 0..n entries.
-A blog's related entries are exposed using a :py:class:`SelectQuery`, and can be iterated the same as any other SelectQuery:
+Looking at the example models, we have Users and Tweets.
+Tweet has a foreign key to User, meaning that any given user may have 0..n tweets.
+A user's related tweets are exposed using a :py:class:`SelectQuery`, and can be iterated the same as any other SelectQuery:

 .. code-block:: python

-    >>> for entry in blog.entry_set:
+    >>> for tweet in user.tweets:
-    ...     print entry.title
+    ...     print tweet.message
     ...
-    entry 1
-    entry 2
-    entry 3
-    entry 4
+    hello world
+    this is fun
+    look at this picture of my food

-The ``entry_set`` attribute is just another select query and any methods available to :py:class:`SelectQuery` are available:
+The ``tweets`` attribute is just another select query and any methods available to :py:class:`SelectQuery` are available:

-    >>> for entry in blog.entry_set.order_by(('pub_date', 'desc')):
+    >>> for tweet in user.tweets.order_by(Tweet.created_date.desc()):
-    ...     print entry.title
+    ...     print tweet.message
     ...
-    entry 4
-    entry 3
-    entry 2
-    entry 1
+    look at this picture of my food this is fun
+    hello world

 Filtering records